Deepak-1205/SYNCHRONOUS-UP-COUNTER/README.md

 **Procedure**

-1.Type the Verilog program in Quartus Prime to implement the4 bit synchronous up counter and validate functionality.
+1.Type the Verilog program in Quartus Prime to implement the 4 bit synchronous up counter and validate functionality.

 2.Compile and run the program to ensure the design is error-free.